SavvasMohito/PDM_TODE_APP/README.md

 Android mobile Application built with Java using Android Studio.

-Rsponsible for displaying the university's RSS feed, semester subject schedule and useful contact information.
+Responsible for displaying the university's RSS feed, semester subject schedule and useful contact information.

+### NOTICE:

+This project is meant to be used for code demonstration purposes and idea inspiration.
+It does not represent an actual University Applicaiton.